OfficeDev/Teams-app-cicd-guide/doc/getstarted.md

     Prepare the resources needed for your app's manifest (teams app id, bot id, etc).
 You can leverage Teams Toolkit’s “**provision**” command to create these resources.

-You should follow the steps below to setup the pipeline:
+After you meet the above prerequites, you can follow the steps below to setup the pipeline:
 - [GitHub](#steps-github)
 - [Azure Pipeline](#steps-azure-pipeline)
 ## Steps (GitHub)